 Business Analytics Experiential Learning

-The MS in Business Analytics program at the Carlson School of Management provides students with experiential learning opportunities delivered by the Carlson Analytics Lab (CAL) across all three semesters.
+The MS in Business Analytics program at Minnesota Carlson provides students with experiential learning opportunities delivered by the Carlson Analytics Lab (CAL) across all three semesters.
 You'll have numerous chances to translate classroom knowledge into real-world projects with client companies, gaining invaluable practical experience along the way.

 • Real-world projects: Immerse yourself in genuine business challenges, offering practical experience and the opportunity to propose actionable recommendations.